pavelski01/ConveyorBeltProject/README.md

 conveyor_belt
 =============

-calculation of a polynomial using Horner's scheme under Linux
+calculation of a polynomial using Horner's scheme

 Needs: Linux operating system